rlerdorf/SwarmUI-SeedVR2Upscaler/README.md

 # SwarmUI SeedVR2 Upscaler Extension

-Integrates [SeedVR2](https://github.com/rhymes-ai/SeedVR2) AI upscaler into SwarmUI's Refiner Upscale Method dropdown, with automatic VRAM detection, quality presets, and 2-step upscaling for reduced artifacts.
+Adds an optional [SeedVR2](https://github.com/rhymes-ai/SeedVR2) AI upscaler pass to SwarmUI as a post-processing step appended to the end of a normal workflow (right after the final VAE Decode), with automatic VRAM detection, quality presets, and 2-step upscaling for reduced artifacts.

 ## Features